josh-works/strava_run_polylines_osm/readme.md

 end
 ```

+### plan for the next session

 got stuff in my CSV.
 The next add will be:

 1. don't write URLs if the activity ID has already been saved
-2. in a different portion of the flow, run a script that gets the polyline for each associated activity, decodes it, stores the starting lat/long in the final row of the CSV, so the CSV is `id|cloudfront_url|latlng`.
+2. in a different portion of the flow, run a script that gets the polyline for each associated activity, decodes it, stores the starting lat/long in the final column of the CSV, so the CSV is something like `id,image_url,latlng`.

 I'll then be able to plot that on the map, I think. holy shit.